 Q.1.
 What are the KPIs for testing the performance and quality of LTE networks?

-Validating the performance and quality of an LTE network requires a high rate and varied mix of data traffic to judge the end user experience.
-Traffic mix can be based on type of subscribers, applications/services used, usage etc. Some of the key KPIs which need to be validated are:
+Validating the performance and quality of an LTE network requires a high rate and varied mix of data traffic to judge the end-user experience.
+Traffic mix can be based on the type of subscribers, applications/services used, usage, etc. Some of the key KPIs which need to be validated are:

 - Latency and packet loss

 - Number of active sessions, users, and transactions per second